fwmechanic/k_edit/docs/musings.md

-Various peer engineers early in my career (starting in 1990 on the MS-DOS platform, before open source was _a thing_) chose to commit to closed-source _commercial_ programmers' text editors: Brief (DOS) was the big name in the early 90's; most chose to leave Brief when Win16 came on the scene; since a Windows version of Brief was not created, this meant switching to another editor; most chose to adopt Codewright (Win16, Win32).
-Others (many fewer) adopted Slickedit (Win32), but eventually all of these either perished from the face of the earth (Brief, Codewright) or (Slickedit) got swallowed by a software holding company whose sole purpose was to extract the maximum penance ($$$) from those who had the poor judgement to choose them).
-I dallied briefly with Codewright (tried to write a CW extension DLL that allowed CW to mimic K's "reverse-polish" UI, to no avail (and my heart wasn't in it anyway, since the unwise aspect of becoming dependent on a closed-source/commercial tool was long since obvious)), but otherwise did not even dream of heading this direction (also, CodeWright and Slickedit resembled and had many of the (for me) negative attributes of IDEs anyway, so they did not appeal on that basis either).
+Various peer engineers early in my career (starting in 1990 on the MS-DOS platform, before open source was _a thing_) chose to commit to closed-source _commercial_ programmers' text editors:
+[Brief](https://en.wikipedia.org/wiki/Brief_(text_editor) ) (DOS) was the big
+name in the early 90's; most chose to leave Brief when Win16 came on the scene; since a Windows version of Brief was not available (the web claims a Windows version of Brief existed, but it was so late arriving as to be nonexistent) most Brief users chose to adopt Codewright (Win16, Win32).
+Others (many fewer) adopted Slickedit (Win32), but eventually all of these _commercial_ programmers' text editors either de facto perished from the face of the earth (Brief, Codewright) or (Slickedit) got swallowed by a software holding company whose sole purpose was/is to extract the maximum penance ($$$) from those who had the poor judgement to choose the product).
+I dallied briefly with Codewright (tried to write a Codewright extension DLL that allowed it to mimic K's "reverse-polish" UI, to no avail (and my heart wasn't in it anyway, since the unwise aspect of becoming dependent on a closed-source/commercial tool was long since obvious)), but otherwise did not even dream of heading this direction.
+Also, CodeWright and Slickedit resembled and had many of the (for me) negative attributes of IDEs anyway (huge install, GUI-access-only features, source-text language-custom features), so their appeal to me was further diminished on that basis also.

 At no time has it been viable for me to switch away from K to a mainstream open-source competitor (if I wanted to choose a "fringe open-source competitor"... well, that's K!):

-I've been forced to use vi/vim (due to it being the default `$EDITOR` for at least various unices and Linuxes I've encountered over the decades), but (in a __Windows__ environment, as noted elsewhere being the vast-majority OS choice of the employers I've had in my career) vi/vim __alone__ (w/o the remainder of the unix/linux toolset and shell) was (to me) an appallingly bad editing environment that I could not migrate to w/o taking a massive productivity hit.
+* I've been forced to use vi/vim (due to it being the default `$EDITOR` for at least various unices and Linuxes I've encountered over the decades), but (in a __Windows__ environment, as noted elsewhere being the vast-majority OS choice of the employers I've had in my career) vi/vim __alone__ (w/o the remainder of the unix/linux toolset and shell) was (to me) an appallingly bad editing environment that I could not migrate to w/o taking a massive productivity hit.

-Emacs ... well let's just say "complexity of key sequences for (what I considered to be) basic operations" presented me with too steep a learning curve, and w/o a clear payoff/benefit (capability that clearly exceeded that of K), I was simply never positively motivated to leave K.  The one aspect of emacs that I wish I hadn't missed out on is emacs' org mode.
+* Emacs ... well let's just say "complexity of key sequences for (what I considered to be) basic operations" presented me with too steep a learning curve, and w/o a clear payoff/benefit (capability that clearly exceeded that of K), I was simply never positively motivated to leave K.  The one aspect of emacs that I wish I hadn't missed out on is emacs' org mode.
 But you can't take the good w/o taking that bad, so I'm fated to miss out on org mode.
 I'll live.

-The only other open-source editor I entertained using was [FTE](http://fte.sourceforge.net/ ).
+* The only other open-source editor I entertained using was [FTE](http://fte.sourceforge.net/ ).
 Anyway, I didn't see in FTE anything profoundly superior to K, and it seemed to die (as an actively maintained project) anyway, so...
 There seems to be a [recently maintained fork eFTE](https://github.com/lanurmi/efte ), but that occurred years after I was paying serious attention to FTE.

 IDE's: have never interested me whatsoever.
-I like doing things my own way, and (Java-coded) behemoths created and maintained by "communities", reliant on "project files" and other opaque near-magical figments causing mysterious behaviors, interest(ed) me not one iota.
-JVM-based apps may be a lot more performance-palatable in 2017 due to broad increases in PC performance, but _IDE performance_ was a lower-tier objection I had to the genre anyway.
-IMO a text editor should be a text editor, not a real-time language parser for the programming language source code of the text being edited.
-This last is valuable for some (majority) of programmers, but not for me (and was not a feature I ever considered implementing in K).
-I want as little as possible between me and my toolchain.
+I like doing things my own way, and (Java-coded) behemoths created and maintained by "communities" ruled by management hierarchies, reliant on "project files" and other opaque near-magical figments causing mysterious behaviors, interest(ed) me not one iota.
+JVM-based apps may be a lot more performance-palatable in 2017 due to broad increases in PC performance, but _performance_ was a lower-tier objection I had to the IDE genre anyway.
+IMO a text editor should be a _text editor_, not a real-time language parser for the programming language source code of the text being edited, that knows how to build the associated "project".
+This last is valuable for some (majority?) of programmers, but not for me (and was not a feature I ever considered implementing in K).
+I want as little as possible between me and my toolchain, and I don't want some monolithic tool to take opaque ownership of any more scope than necessary.
 And I want to be able to understand it all; not have vast bucketloads of complexity aimed at "trying to make the programmers' life easier by hiding things from them".
 This attitude has been a problem for me, when various actors have requested that I "support Eclipse (etc)" for my users.
 IMO it's antithetical (and I foot-dragged, never doing it); programmers worth their salt should be able to independently setup their own preferred development environment.
 Programmers who __don't care about their development environment__ to the extent that they don't care what text editor they use, and rely on a stranger/colleague to provide it all for them, to have imposed (and accept) a strangers' preference, are (I don't have anything good to say, so I won't say any more about it).

 Yes, it has been a huge amount of work (a multi-decade, near-lifetime project) to create and maintain K.  Obviously.
 But it's a labor of love, and a long-term